SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/index.md

 description: privacy
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Settings and maintenance, privacy, GDPR so.topic: concept
+keywords: privacy, GDPR, e-marketing, consent so.topic: concept
 language: en
 ---

 # Privacy

-The **Privacy** feature in SuperOffice will assist you in protecting the data privacy of your customers and complying with the EU'sGeneral Data Protection Regulation (GDPR).
+The **Privacy** feature in SuperOffice will assist you in protecting the data privacy of your customers and complying with the EU's General Data Protection Regulation (GDPR).

 [!include[Need concent](includes/why-consent.md)]